- Product: Voyager

 - Import one file

-- Import two files simultaneously
+- Import two files simultaneously (always separate processes by at least two minutes)

 This should provide a fair estimate of how similar imports will perform in production, what the boundaries are for your particular environment, and provide an opportunity to adjust any import plans before your production environment is impacted.